 Water is a valuable and limited resource for grapegrowers.
 This page provides a wide range of resources to help growers use their water most effectively, achieving yield and quality targets despite seasonal fluctuations in water availability.
+Use the links below to jump to the different sections of the page.
+In addition, the AWRI is delivering a practice change project on irrigation efficiency, in conjunction with Wine Australia and the inland irrigated wine regions.

 Vineyard water use efficiency (WUE) describes the relationship between production (e.g. tonnes of grapes) and the amount of water used to grow the crop (e.g. megalitres).
 Reducing water use without compromising yield or quality will increase WUE and improve total vineyard profitability.
 Developing and maintaining a water management plan, as well as using a seasonal water budget will help growers optimise WUE.
 The following article describes methods for measuring WUE at different scales: